-It's the most wonderful time of the year and it wouldn't be complete without the Christmas tree.
-But is it safe for your pets?
+It's the most wonderful time of the year and it wouldn't be complete without the festive tree.
+But when it comes to Christmas trees and pets – is it safe?

 There's nothing quite like decorating your Christmas tree to get you into the festive spirit!
-Just make sure it's safe for the whole family by being aware of the potential issues below...
+Just make sure it's safe for the whole family by being aware of the potential issues when thinking about Christmas trees and pets below...

 1. Christmas tree needles